kshji/ksh/Sh/README.md

 This script include function b64_encode and b64_decode, which use ONLY ksh93 builtin properties.
 Zero external commands.
 Functions include also example how to use nameref to set result or stdout.

+## sign.builtin.sh
+This is example how to make sign string ex. for cookies using sha256/fvt32/md5/.../hmac using ksh93 builtin properties.

 ## multilinecomment.sh

 As most of us know, the standard POSIX shell doesn't have multiline comments, like you see in a lot of other